 Early North Carolina: Colonial Era and Revolutionary War

 If you’ve seen a North Carolina license plate recently, you’ve probably noticed the slogan “First in Freedom.”
-That refers to the Halifax Resolves, the first official cry from a colony, which were adopted in Halifax in April 1776.
+That refers to the Halifax Resolves, the first official cry for independence from a colony.
+Learn more about the 1776 Halifax Resolves on NCpedia.

-North Carolina’s early history is filled with fascinating stories that of the Halifax Resolves, from Royal Governor Josiah Martin's flee from Tryon Palace to rule off shore to the heroic actions of a mother to protect her children during a Revolutionary War skirmish at House in the Horseshoe.
+North Carolina's early history is filled with fascinating stories, from Royal Governor Josiah Martin, who fled from Tryon Palace to rule offshore, to the heroic actions of a mother to protect her children during a skirmish at House in the Horseshoe.
 Explore this interesting period of Tar Heel history with some of the resources gathered below.

 Colonial and Revolutionary North Carolina By the Numbers